Overview - 2019/2020

 Electronics and Embedded Systems Development-2019/2020

-Level 1 Credits ELNC-6004 Electronic Components & Processes 3 This course covers topics related to electronic circuit construction, prototyping and testing using current quality assurance standards.
+Level 1 ELNC-6004 Electronic Components & Processes 3 This course covers topics related to electronic circuit construction, prototyping and testing using current quality assurance standards.
 Methods, requirements and acceptance of circuit rework, repair and modifications of electronic and cable/wire harness assembles is studied.
 Students will design a project using printed circuit board design software and create and verify prototypes of circuits while using test equipment safely.
 ELNC-6005 Electronic Documentation & Graphics 3 This course explores practical electronic circuit design.
 Students will develop and design several circuits; working from component identification through to schematic design and circuit board layout.
 Students will be introduced to Compute raided Electronic Design software, Printed circuit Board manufacturing and design for manufacturing concepts through project and lab-based learning.
 ELNC-6006 Embedded Systems 1 4 This course will introduce students to programming and testing of embedded systems through project based experience.
 Working in teams, students will configure, implement and test embedded systems prototypes to provide real-world solutions.
 MGMT-6098 Project Management 3 This course is an introduction to the philosophy of Project Management.
 It introduces the history and basic principles of project management.
 The course discusses the most important aspects of project management through the initiation, development, execution, closure and documentation phases of the project, going over historical examples, and discussing the evolution of project management to its present form.
 The implications on the organizational culture and best practices are discussed.
 Concepts of scope management, network diagrams, scheduling, budgeting, risk management and resource allocation are examined.
 COMM-6027 Industrial Communications 4 This course focuses on written and verbal communication skills.
 Students learn to prepare a variety of professional documents.
 In addition, students learn about research methods and documentation formats.
 The principles of effective writing organization, grammar, style, clarity, and tone are reinforced throughout the course.
 Students will also practice oral communication skills in a variety of situations.
 The goal of the course is to prepare students for the communication tasks and considerations they will encounter in the workplace and/or future education in order to meet the needs of employers and/or the communities they will serve.
 This course will also help to prepare students for their work in COMM-6028.
-Level 2 Credits ELNC-6007 Embedded Systems 2 4 This course builds on information learned in Embedded Systems 1, with a focus on design, networking and Real-time Operating Systems (RTOS).
+Level 2 ELNC-6007 Embedded Systems 2 4 This course builds on information learned in Embedded Systems 1, with a focus on design, networking and Real-time Operating Systems (RTOS).
 Students will participate in hands-on design, configuration, implementation and testing of a prototype of a networked embedded system with an RTOS.
-ENTP-6001 Business of Electronics 4 Students will develop a business plan that integrates marketing and entrepreneurship strategies within a global economy.
+ENTP-6005 Business & Sustainability in Technology 3 Students will develop a business plan that integrates marketing and entrepreneurship strategies within a global economy.
 Risk management tools related to importing, exporting, taxation, product liability and intellectual property and competition will be examined.
-Students will investigate best practices for the successful and legal exchange of goods and services across borders, including export support services and programs available to many Canadian companies.
+Review of government jurisdictions, regulatory agencies and legislation that supports compliance and sustainability within the electronics industry.
+Through independent research and case studies, students will apply key concepts within a sustainability framework to solve industry related problems.
 ELNC-6008 Practical Project 2.5 In this course, students will work in teams to plan, implement and evaluate industry related projects that integrate key concepts of electronic and embedded systems development.
 Working collaboratively, students will research, design and verify electronic and embedded systems including documentation of results according to industry accepted standards and ethical principles.
 Problem solving, communication and time management skills will be emphasized.
-ELNC-6009 Sustainability in Technology 3 This course will review the government jurisdictions, regulatory agencies and legislation that supports compliance and sustainability within the electronics industry.
-Through independent research and case studies, students will complete a baseline assessment and develop an action plan by applying key concepts within a sustainability framework to solve industry related problems.
-Students will develop the communication, analytical and critical thinking skills required to be effective advocates of change.
+ELNC-6010 Circuits & Interfacing 3 This course focuses on input and output signals to and from a microcontroller, testing and documenting results.
+Various signal input methods will be practiced for microcontroller interfacing of sensors and peripheral devices.
+Testing procedures and reporting practices will be developed and applied.
+Interfacing, control and signal manipulation circuits will be designed and tested and recorded to professional standards.
 COMM-6028 Project Communications 3 This course focuses on the production of technical reports and copyright issues in the industrial sector.
 In addition, students will strengthen their knowledge of research and documentation.
 The principles of effective writing organization, grammar, style, clarity, and tone are emphasized throughout the course.
 Students will also reinforce oral communication skills in a final presentation.
 This course will build on students work in COMM-6027.

 Careers - 2019/2020